 And dulls to distance all we are.

-In the final stanza, Larkin finally explains what death is: ‘the exchange of love to lie / unreachable inside a room’; even the power of love, and life, and family, cannot push death aside, and it is the ultimate fate of man to die.
-Here, the ambulance is referenced again, in ‘the traffic parks to let go by’; it is the room that puts the people who have died ‘unreachable’ to all the things that they lived for; however, this is not the only point that the ambulance makes.
+In the final stanza, Larkin finally explains what death is: ‘the exchange of love to lie / unreachable inside a room’; even the power of love, life, and family cannot push death aside, and it is the ultimate fate of man to die.
+Here, the ambulance is referenced again in ‘the traffic parks to let go by’; it is the room that puts the people who have died ‘unreachable’ to all the things that they lived for; however, this is not the only point that the ambulance makes.
 Larkin references it as a kind of omen, stating that it ‘brings closer what is left to come, / And dulls to distance all we are.’
-As a reminder of death, the ambulance reminds us all that we are not immortal, and we will not survive forever.
+As a reminder of death, the ambulance reminds us all that we are not immortal and we will not survive forever.

-Part of Larkin’s fear of death stems from the disease that Monica Jones, his friend, and eventual girlfriend, suffered from in 1983.
-Her symptoms were so severe, affecting so much of her life, that regular care became a necessary evil for her, and she moved into Larkin’s home so that he could tend to her.
+Part of Larkin’s fear of death stems from the disease that Monica Jones, his friend and eventual girlfriend, suffered from in 1983.
+Her symptoms were so severe, affecting so much of her life, that regular care became necessary for her, and she moved into Larkin’s home so that he could tend to her.
 Two years later, Philip Larkin himself began to suffer from symptoms of oesophageal cancer, and he died on 2 December 1985, at the age of 63, after having collapsed just the previous month.